Korean War Legacy Project

 Bio

 Charles Joseph Falugo, Jr., was born in Bristol, Rhode Island, on January 10th, 1928.
-In 1944, he graduated from Cheshire Academy in Connecticut and recalls never being taught about Korea in school.
-He only recalls learning about the beginnings of Korea War in the movie theaters before he was drafted.
+In 1944, he graduated from Cheshire Academy in Connecticut and recalled never being taught about Korea in school.
+He only remembered learning about the beginnings of Korea War in the movie theaters before he was drafted.
 He was working at his father’s furniture business before being drafted on October 6th, 1950.
-He recalls giving all of his tools away when he found out he was headed to Korea, thinking he would not return alive.
+He recalled giving all of his tools away when he found out he was headed to Korea, thinking he would not return alive.
 He attended boot camp at Fort Devins in Massachusetts before taking a train to Fort Lewis in Seattle, Washington.
 From there, he sailed on the USNS Marine Phoenix and landed in Pusan (Busan), South Korea, twenty-two days later.
 Serving in the 402 Battalion Headquarters Quartermaster, his rank was Sergeant First Class.
 He worked in the MOS 1014 where he was in charge of motor pool, directing the transfer of supplies throughout the country.

 Video Clips